 Can I Connect My High-Pressure Grill to My RV’s Propane Tank If My RV Doesn’t Have a Quick Connect Port?

-You can, and we did!
+You can!
+In fact, we did this on our Newmar.
 We use our portable grill all the time, so it only made sense for us to convert our grill for use with our onboard propane tank.
+To see how we did it, please have a look at our post on converting our BBQ grill connection.

 If you prefer a more visual tutorial, here’s how we did it, step-by-step, video style!